seaasses/secp256k1/README.md

 ## Implementation Details

-### Uint256 Structure
+### Integer Structures
+- **Uint256**
   - Uses 4 limbs of 64 bits each
   - Limb 0 is the most significant
+- **Uint512**
+  - Uses 8 limbs of 64 bits each
+  - Used for intermediate calculations in Montgomery arithmetic
+  - Essential for efficient modular multiplication operations

+### Number Representation and Interfaces
+- All internal operations use Montgomery form for efficient arithmetic
+- The G*k operation:
+  - External interface: accepts standard integer representation and returns affine coordinates
+  - Internal implementation: uses Montgomery form and Jacobian coordinates
+  - Montgomery to standard conversion happens only at the final result
+- All other internal operations remain in Montgomery form for efficiency

-### Point Structure
+### Point Structures
-- Implemented as a C struct
+- Two distinct structures implemented:
+  1. **Point (Affine)**
-- Contains two Uint256 fields:
+     - Contains two Uint256 fields (x, y)
-  - x coordinate
-  - y coordinate
-- Used for representing points on the SECP256k1 curve
+     - Used for pre-computed points in sliding window
+     - Stored in Montgomery form
+  2. **JacobianPoint**
+     - Contains three Uint256 fields (x, y, z)
+     - Used for intermediate calculations

 ### Basic Operations
 1. **Uint256 Arithmetic**